Anders Behring Breivik: Early life and reports of abuse

-Reports of parental abuse

-When Breivik was four, living in Oslo's Frogner district (now in Frogner borough), two reports were filed expressing concern about his mental health.
-A psychologist in one of the reports made a note of the boy's peculiar smile, suggesting it was not anchored in his emotions but was rather a deliberate response to his environment.
-In another report by psychologists from Norway's centre for child and youth psychiatry (SSBU), concerns were raised about how he was treated by his mother: "[s]he 'sexualised' the young Breivik, hit him, and frequently told him that she wished that he were dead."
-In the report, Wenche Behring is described as "a woman with an extremely difficult upbringing, borderline personality disorder and an all-encompassing if only partially visible depression" who "projects her primitive aggressive and sexual fantasies onto him [Breivik]".
-Psychiatrists recommended he be removed from his mother and placed into foster care when he was 4 years old, as she was heavily emotionally and psychologically abusive towards him.
-Breivik's mother fled her abusive home at age 17 and soon after that became a teenage mother.
-In her thirties, she was married to Jens Breivik when Anders was born.

-In 1983 and 1984, at the clinic, National Centre for Child and Adolescent Psychiatry (SSBU), one psychologist and one psychiatrist wanted Breivik forcibly removed from his mother; the clinic had placed a care order for the boy but this was not carried out by the Child Welfare Service.

-Breivik's mother moved back to Oslo, where she borrowed Jens Breivik's apartment in the Frogner district (now in Frogner borough).
-The neighbours claimed that there were noises of fights and that the mother left her children completely alone for extended periods of time, while she was working as a nurse.
-In 1981, Breivik's mother applied for welfare benefits, specifically monetary payment or financial aid; in 1982, she applied for respite care for her son.
-She says that she was overwhelmed with the boy and unable to care for him.
-She described him to be "clingy and demanding."
-Breivik was then placed, in cooperation with the Child Welfare Service, with a young couple.
-This couple later told police that the mother, when bringing two-year-old Breivik to the house, had asked that he be allowed to touch the man's penis because he had no one to compare himself to in terms of appearance; "He only saw [or was used to seeing girls' vaginas—] jentetisser", the mother told the couple, according to the couple's undated statement to police.
+A year after Breivik's birth, his parents' relationship ended.
+Breivik's mother moved back to Oslo, where she borrowed Jens Breivik's apartment in the Frogner borough.
+Neighbours claimed that there were noises of fights and that the mother left her children alone for extended periods, while she was working as a nurse.
+In 1981, Breivik's mother applied for financial welfare benefits; in 1982, she applied for respite care for her son.
+She said that she was overwhelmed with the boy and unable to care for him.
+She described him as "clingy and demanding".
+Breivik was then placed, in cooperation with the Child Welfare Service, with a young couple, who later told police that the mother, when bringing two-year-old Breivik to the house, had asked that he be allowed to touch the man's penis because he had no one to compare himself to in terms of appearance; "He has only ever seen girls' parts", the mother told the couple, according to the couple's undated statement to police.